WHEELCHAIR TRAINING IN VR

 A VR experience: Teaching new wheelchair users how to move in their environment.

+I interviewed wheelchair users.
+Certain patterns and common problems emerged throughout our discussions.
 So I began designing the training program.
 The result?
 A two-pronged prototype that combines a motion-sensor equipped stationary wheelchair with an immersive, virtual urban environment.
 The user sits in the wheelchair, puts on a headset, and enters the virtual urban landscape.
 As the user navigates the wheelchair by turning and steering, the motion sensors send feedback to the simulation, updating the VR landscape in real time.

 VARIOUS COMPONENTS OF THE PROJECT

 We managed the project for the prototype in three main sections: the user interface, visual simulation and physical simulation.